LambdaPay/onchain/README.md

 ## Key Benefits ✨

 - ✅ **Guaranteed Settlement:** Merchants receive the _exact_ amount requested, eliminating partial or incorrect payments.
-- 🔄 **Automatic Conversion:** Payers can use supported tokens (with Uniswap V3 liquidity), automatically converted to the merchant's desired currency.
-Protects merchants from slippage and volatility during the transaction.
+- 🔄 **Automatic Conversion:** Payers can use supported tokens (with Uniswap V3 liquidity), which are automatically converted to the merchant's desired currency.
+The protocol ensures the merchant receives the **exact** required amount, shielding them from slippage and volatility during the transaction (the payer provides the necessary input amount, accounting for potential swap slippage).
 - 🛡️ **Error Prevention:** Operator-signed `TransferIntent`s prevent payments to wrong addresses or with incorrect amounts.
 - 🔐 **Secure Signatures:** Leverages EIP-712 typed structured data signatures for enhanced security and user experience in wallets.
 - ⛽ **Gas Efficiency (Optional):** Integrates with **Permit2 (0.8.20)** for ERC20 payments, allowing payers gasless token approvals in many scenarios.